 Includes child care assistance if eligible, and internet

 (Expenses published for one quarter are those reimbursed in that quarter.
 Some of the published expenses may have been incurred in a previous quarter.)

 Total expenses reimbursed

 Number of judges reimbursed

 (for all courts)

-*Some conferences and meetings were cancelled due to COVID-19.
+*Some conferences and meetings were cancelled or held virtually due to COVID-19.
 Some judges may have nonetheless incurred expenses in preparation for these events.
 Negative amounts reflect instances where judges repaid to FJA any refund received for flights, hotel or other reservations made in preparation of such conferences or meetings.